 Though vegetables are not necessarily renowned for their high protein content, peas are a surprisingly great source, as a cup of peas has eight times as much protein as a cup of spinach.
 A single cup of peas has eight grams of protein and nearly an entire day’s value of vitamin C, according to Eat This, Not That!
 Peas are also a lot less starchy than kidney, navy, and lima beans, making them a less carb-filled choice when looking at all of your legume options.

 A half cup of whole oats holds almost 7 grams of protein.
-While this is a significant amount, the protein value of the oats does decrease if you choose to eat quick oats or instant oats.
 Try adding in your oats to breads, smoothies, or even a streusel topping for protein in your dessert.

 If you’re looking for the perfect grain to raise your daily protein amount, then look no further.
 Quinoa is superior to other grains when it comes to protein, with about 8 grams per cooked cup.
 Quinoa is also particularly great because it’s a complete protein, containing all nine amino acids that benefit your body and must come from food.